Skip to main navigation Skip to main content

 While this check can be deposited in the executive committee’s regular checking account, it is recommended that two separate accounts be maintained.
 Regardless, the general fund and the ITC fund must be reported separately on the committee’s finance statements filed with the Registry.
 If an executive committee does not wish to retain ITC funds, checks may be endorsed to the state executive committee, or sent back to the Revenue Cabinet.
 DO NOT SEND THE CHECK TO THE REGISTRY.

 The Income Tax Check-Off program allows taxpayers to designate on their income tax forms two dollars ($2.00) to be forwarded to the political party of their choice.
 Fifty cents (.50) is forwarded to the executive committee in the taxpayer’s county of residence and the remainder is forwarded to the designated political party’s state executive committee.
-Referred to as “ITC funds,” these monies may be used only to support the party’s candidates in the general election and to pay administrative expenses associated with party headquarters.
+Referred to as “ITC funds,” these monies may be used only to support the party’s candidates in the general election and for the administrative costs of maintaining a political party headquarters.
+See KRS 121.230(1) for additional details.
 The Registry is required to annually audit the records of ITC receipts and expenditures of executive committees receiving over $1,500 in ITC funds, and may annually audit the ITC records of all other executive committees.
 The Registry must report the results of each ITC audit conducted to the General Assembly, pursuant to KRS 121.230(5).

 Yes.
 Contributions not exceeding $5,000 may be made to any local executive committee.
 Likewise, contributions not exceeding $5,000 may be given to any state executive committee.